EvilGenius13/PokeBackpackFinal/README.md

   - Please note it will take a bit to complete.
 When it's done you'll get a bunch of messages saying Success

 ###Todo List
-- Add more tests
+- Add tests
-- Switch to HP, Attack, Defense
+- Try to get rid of style warning in pokemon_details.html

 ###Future Features
 - Add a search bar